 With Circonus’ scalable, real-time monitoring technology, organizations can eliminate fears of unexpected outages and meet customer SLAs.

-Built on a performant and proven time series database, the Circonus Platform is the only machine data intelligence platform capable of handling up to billions of metric streams, in real time, to drive critical business insight and value.
+Built on a performant and proven time series database, the Circonus platform is the only monitoring and analytics platform capable of handling up to billions of metric streams, in real time, to drive critical business insight and value.

 - Visibility and alerts at unprecedented volume and frequency, across your cloud infrastructure

 - Ability to handle real-time fault detection, anomaly detection, and predictive analytics at scale

 - Proven performance and ability to handle the world’s toughest use cases, tested daily by industry leaders

 - Ability to integrate any tech, at any scale, overcoming key challenges for ensuring your mission-critical cloud infrastructure is always available